basitsk09/test/README.md

             row.provAmtEnd || '0.00',
             row.rate || '100',
             row.provRequired || '0.00',
-            // NOTE: Backend code has a potential bug, reading rowId and provReqAmt from the same index (7).
-            // Assuming rowId should be at index 8.
-Adjust if backend is fixed differently.
             String(row.dbId), // Send dbId (0 for new rows, >0 for existing)
           ];

           const singleRowPayload = { ...getBasePayload(), value: singleRowPayloadValue };
-          return callApi('/RW04/saveAddRow', singleRowPayload, 'POST');
-        });

-        await Promise.all(savePromises);
+          // Await the API call for each row.
+The loop will pause here until the request is complete. await callApi('/RW04/saveAddRow', singleRowPayload, 'POST');
+        }

-        setSnackbarMessage('Data saved successfully!', 'success');
+        // After all rows are saved successfully, show a message and reload the data. setSnackbarMessage('Data saved successfully!', 'success');
-        loadData(); // Reload data to get new dbIds
+        loadData(); // Reload data to get new dbIds.
       } catch (error) {
         console.error(`Error during save operation:`, error);
         setSnackbarMessage(`An error occurred while saving data.`, 'error');